hivsuper/dailylog/README.md

 Q: How to generate mapper.xml and mapper classes?
-A: Run command `mvn mybatis-generator:generate` on dailylog-service
+A: Run command `mvn mybatis-generator:generate` on dailylog-common

 Q: What is the api overview?
 A: http://127.0.0.1:8080/dailylog/swagger-ui.html